JosephSCH0157/Creator-s-Forge/testing.md

-# Creator’s Forge Testing Agreement
+# Podcaster’s Forge Testing Agreement

-Thank you for your interest in testing Creator’s Forge.
+Thank you for your interest in testing Podcaster’s Forge.
 Please read this agreement carefully before running the software.

 ## Permissions
 - You are granted permission to **clone and run** the code for the sole purpose of evaluation and testing.